by-jp/www.byjp.me/content/friends.md

 emoji: 🫶
 draft: false
 type: timeless
+summary: A list of my friends who run their own websites.
 ---

 In lovely, nostalgic web 1.0 style, here are some links to the websites of friends of mine.
 Please enjoy, and get in touch with them if you like what they've built!